dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 are different than your normal tax rate and vary anywhere from 26% to 35%.
 You are now required to pay an additional $11,700 in taxes assuming a 26% AMT rate.
 This is often referred to as a phantom income because you're paying taxes on income you haven't really realized yet.

-If you do trigger AMT there is a possibility that this payment will generate a tax credit in subsequent years.
-However, this depends on many factors including your personal financial situation and whether the company stock is worth more or less.
-I recommend assuming you will not receive a credit.
+An additional note about AMT and taxes.
+If you exercise options and the stock price then decreases in the future, you can claim a tax credit for your investment loss on the price of the shares themselves.
+However, your AMT payment is not similarly deductible.
+Don't confuse the two.
+There is an AMT credit that is available in some cases, at the sale of your stock.
+The specifics surrounding this are complicated and beyond the scope of this post.

 The above situation is pretty extreme.
 Most companies probably aren't going to rapidly achieve a $10 share price.
 But this is just an illustration.
 You may